Netscape: Netscape 6 (versions 6.0–6.2.3)

 In 1998, an informal group called the Mozilla Organization was formed and largely funded by Netscape (the vast majority of programmers working on the code were paid by Netscape) to coordinate the development of Netscape 5 (codenamed "Gromit"), which would be based on the Communicator source code.
-However, the aging Communicator code proved difficult to work with and the decision was taken to scrap Netscape 5 and re-write the source code.
-The re-written source code was in the form of the Mozilla web browser, on which, with a few additions, Netscape 6 was based.
+However, the aging Communicator code proved difficult to work with, and the decision was taken to scrap Netscape 5 and rewrite the source code.
+The rewritten source code was in the form of the Mozilla web browser, on which, with a few additions, Netscape 6 was based.

 Netscape 7 (versions 7.0–7.2)

 Netscape 7.0 (based on Mozilla 1.0.1) was released in August 2002 as a direct continuation of Netscape 6 with very similar components.
 It picked up a few users, but was still very much a minority browser.
 It did, however, come with the popular Radio@Netscape Internet radio client.
-AOL had decided to deactivate Mozilla's popup-blocker functionality in Netscape 7.0, which created an outrage in the community.
-AOL reversed the decision and allowed Netscape to reinstate the popup-blocker for Netscape 7.01.
-Netscape also introduced a new AOL-free-version (without the usual AOL add-ons) of the browser suite.
+AOL had decided to deactivate Mozilla's pop-up blocker functionality in Netscape 7.0, which created outrage in the community.
+AOL reversed the decision and allowed Netscape to reinstate the pop-up blocker for Netscape 7.01.
+Netscape also introduced a new AOL-free version (without the usual AOL add-ons) of the browser suite.
 Netscape 7.1 (codenamed "Buffy" and based on Mozilla 1.4) was released in June 2003.

-In 2003, AOL closed down its Netscape division and laid-off or reassigned all of Netscape's employees.
+In 2003, AOL closed down its Netscape division and laid off or reassigned all of Netscape's employees.
 Mozilla.org continued, however, as the independent Mozilla Foundation, taking on many of Netscape's ex-employees.
 AOL continued to develop Netscape in-house (with help from Sun's Beijing development center), but, due to there being no staff committed to it, improvements were minimal.
 One year later, in August 2004, the last version based on Mozilla was released: Netscape 7.2, based on Mozilla 1.7.2.

 After an official poll posted on Netscape's community support board in late 2006, speculation arose of the Netscape 7 series of suites being fully supported and updated by Netscape's in-house development team.